Tag Archive for: Collagen

 What Brand Do You Recommend?

 There are several great brands that I’ve personally tried and would recommend.
-If you can’t find the following, what you want to look for is a quality product that indicates it comes from grass-fed, pasture raised cows or pigs (if we were talking about gelatin, that would rule out Knox – just FYI, it doesn’t make the cut).
-For those who can’t tolerate beef or pork you might want to consider a quality marine collagen that’s wild-caught and non-GMO – this is actually a great option for everyone – it’s very nutrient dense.
+If you can’t find the following, what you want to look for is a quality product that indicates it comes from grass-fed, pasture raised cows or pigs (if we were talking about gelatin, that would rule out the well-known store brand, Knox – it just doesn’t make the cut).
+For those who can’t tolerate beef or pork you might want to consider a quality marine collagen that’s wild-caught and non-GMO – this is actually a great option for everyone – it’s very nutrient dense (it doesn’t however come in a gelatin form – see the information about agar above).

-Perfect Supplements carries a fantastic line up of products, including Grass-Fed and Pasture Raised Bovine Collagen and Gelatin, powdered bone broth (LOVE IT!) liver powder and capsules (these helped me through my worst nutritional crisis), coconut oil and so much more.
+AIP Gelatin / AIP Marshmallows / Perfect Supplements BIG Discount - up to 35% off! aiprecipecollection.com Perfect Supplements carries a fantastic line up of products, including Grass-Fed and Pasture Raised Bovine Collagen and Gelatin, powdered bone broth (LOVE IT!) liver powder and capsules (these helped me through my worst nutritional crisis), coconut oil and so much more.
 They also carry a lot of quality supplement brands I personally trust.

 Shopping Tip: You will save 20% when you purchase 3 or more Perfect Brand products and 25% when you purchase 6 or more Perfect Brand products – PLUS you can double dip and get an additional 10% off with my code above!

-Autoimmune Health & Nutrition carries carries plain grass-fed collagen, plain protein powder with added veg and some fun flavors for adding to smoothies and more!
+Autoimmune Health & Nutrition carries plain grass-fed collagen, plain protein powder with added veg and some fun flavors for adding to smoothies and more!

 Where to buy: You can find them on Amazon (be sure to watch ingredient lists – you’re looking for plain product with no flavors or additives)